ccloli/DNSProxy/README.md

 ## Use Cases

-- Use TCP DNS on your operating system.
+- Use TCP DNS on your operating system
-- Use public DNS server but forward Intranet domains to your company DNS server.
+- Use public DNS server but forward Intranet domains to your company DNS server
-- Use DNS server provided by ISP for speed, and slower DNSCrypt server for poisoned domains.
+- Use DNS server provided by ISP for speed, and slower DNSCrypt server for poisoned domains

 ## Install